danwells96/ARISES/DocFiles/Meeting Minutes.md

 **Actioned:**
 * Both tabs and floating bubbles concepts produced
-* All four sections filled with placeholder content
+* All four domain filled with placeholder content
 * Basic graph with skewed (but not functional) sidebands produced and demonstrated

 **Discussion:**